There are rumors and e-mails going around about exploding

 crack, break, or in extreme conditions, shatter.

-We use Anchor-Hocking heatproof glassware made
+I only use Anchor-Hocking heatproof glassware

-for containing candles.
+made for containing candles.

 Too much fragrance oil, be it synthetic or natural,